Skip to Content

 The sources of water for drinking water treatment facilities in Greenstone are also monitored by OCWA.
 Throughout the province, some areas are specifically identified as vulnerable.
 For these areas, Source Water Protection Plans are in place.
 In Greenstone, the community of Nakina requires a Source Water Protection Plan.
 Please contact us to request a copy of the Source Water Protection Plan.

-Annual Drinking Water Reports
+Annual Drinking Water and Sewer Reports

 Under the Safe Drinking Water Act, our Municipality is responsible for ensuring that annual drinking water quality reports for each of our drinking water systems are prepared and made available to the public.